-Please do not ask to be seen as an emergency or urgent case unless you have a genuine medical need, as this prevents us from dealing with those that really do.
+Please do not be asked to be seen as an emergency or urgent case unless you have a genuine medical need, as this prevents us from dealing with those that really do.

-Finally we are here to help and all staff are committed to helping our patients and are doing their best under very difficult circumstances.
-We ask that you treat our staff with respect and politeness at all times as we will do to you.
+We are here to help and are doing our best under very difficult circumstances.
+Please treat our staff with respect at all times.
+Verbal abuse or bullying will not be tolerated.